UnixCro/nuclear/README.md

 ## Community-maintained packages

-Here's a list of packages for various managers, some of which are maintained by third parties.
-We would like to thank the maintainers for their work.
+Here is a list of third party packages for most operating systems.
+Most of them are maintained by the publishers.
+Thank you very much for providing these packages.

 | Package type   | Link                                                               | Maintainer                                   | Installation Method                           |
 |:--------------:|:------------------------------------------------------------------:|:--------------------------------------------:|:---------------------------------------------:|